City Hall, Cardiff

-City Hall (Neuadd y ddinas) is a civic building in Cathays Park, Cardiff, Wales, UK.
+City Hall (Neuadd y ddinas) is a municipal building in Cardiff, Wales, UK.
 It serves as Cardiff's centre of local government.
 It was built as part of the Cathays Park civic centre development and opened in October 1906.
 Built of Portland stone, it is an important early example of the Edwardian Baroque style.
 It is a Grade I listed building.

 History

-The complex was commissioned to replace Cardiff's fourth town hall on the western side of St Mary's Street which had been completed in 1853.
-Following a design competition, the firm of Lanchester, Stewart and Rickards was selected to design Cardiff's fifth town hall and adjacent law courts in the Edwardian Baroque style.
+The complex was commissioned to replace Cardiff's fourth town hall on the western side of St Mary's Street, which was completed in 1853.
+Following a design competition, the firm of Lanchester, Stewart and Rickards was selected to design the city's fifth town hall and adjacent law courts in the Edwardian Baroque style.
 The contractor, E. Turner and Sons, used the world's first all-electrically operated building site, including eight 5-ton cranes to lift the stone blocks.
-The total building cost was £129,708 (with the concurrently-built Law Courts next door costing £96,583).
+The total building cost was £129,708 (with the concurrently-built courts costing £96,583).
 As Cardiff received its city charter in 1905 while construction was underway, the current building is known as City Hall.
 The new building was officially opened by Lord Bute on 29 October 1906.